-An MTSU alumnus who went to Africa to treat illnesses and managed to find gold will be the guest on the next “MTSU On the Record” radio program.
+An MTSU alumnus who went to Africa to treat illnesses and managed to find gold was the guest on a recent “MTSU On the Record” radio program.

-Host Gina Logue’s interview with Adam Shulman will air from 6 to 6:30 a.m.
-Sunday, April 23, on WMOT-FM Roots Radio 89.5 and www.wmot.org.
+Host Gina Logue’s interview with Adam Shulman first aired April 18 on WMOT-FM Roots Radio 89.5 and www.wmot.org.
+You can listen to their conversation below.

 Shulman’s debut solo photography exhibition, “The Gold of Africa,” is on display through May 6 at Tinney Contemporary Art Gallery, 237 5th Ave.
 N. in Nashville.